syncfusion-content/flutter-docs/Flutter/calendar/appointments.md

 {% endtabs %}

 #### Remove Action

-We need to notify the datasource changes due to remove the appointment from the collection.
+Due to the appointment being removed in the datasource, we need to notify the data source changes.

 {% tabs %}
 {% highlight dart hl_lines="2 3 4" %}